 I was contacted by Norman Reeves from Stormin Stove Systems and asked if I would be interested in being a test person for his new soak system.
 I have previously purchased several cones and stoves from Norman so he knew what sort of customer I was.
 I said yes, of course, and in July 2018 I received a package in the mail.

 Please note that I have tested a prototype only.
-The system has now been altered with modifications to enhance it’s performance and launched in the web shop.
+The system was altered with modifications to enhance it’s performance and launched in the web shop in Autumn 2018.
+Update: JUL 16, 2019 Please note that this system is no longer available.

 Here is what it says on the web shop about the new product: